iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > App would be great if we the people could use it to see daily interactions of compromised.<br> :date: __2020-10-07 05:54:10__

 > Just stopped self updating.<br> :date: __2020-10-07 01:35:02__

-> Make the Covid Alert app work in Alberta already.<br> :date: __2020-10-05 19:02:17__

-> A Covid tracing app only works if a critical mass of people use it.
-The federal Covid Alert app has that critical mass, and this app doesn't.
-Albertans, tell your MLA that we want the federal app enabled in Alberta!<br> :date: __2020-10-03 00:03:19__